calebstewart/terraform-provider-alembic/docs/resources/upgrade.md

 ### Required

-- `revision` (String) Revision identifier.
+- `target` (String) Revision identifier.
 The target revision to which we will upgrade.

 ### Optional